sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-06/fiori-ios-scpms-teched19-06.md

     ```

-8. Remember that we want to pass on the selected image to the `ProductClassificationTableViewController`.
+8. Remember that you want to pass on the selected image to the `ProductClassificationTableViewController`.
 You have to implement that property to the `ProductClassificationTableViewController` class first to make the compiler happy.

     Open the `ProductClassificationTableViewController` class and add the following line of code right above the `viewDidLoad(_:)` method: